dhamith93/systats/README.md

 ```

 These are `GetCPU`, `GetTopProcesses`, `GetProcess`, `GetSystem`,
-`IsServiceRunning`, `CanConnectExternal` and `IsPortOpen` - the ones that
+`GetContainers`, `GetContainer`, `IsServiceRunning`, `CanConnectExternal`
-sample over a time window, shell out, or touch the network.
+and `IsPortOpen` - the ones that sample over a time window, shell out, or
+touch the network.
 The plain forms
 still work and just pass `context.Background()`, so nothing existing breaks.

 The other methods have no context variant on purpose.
 They only read local